 If you’re looking for flexible tenor, choose Bajaj Finance Fixed deposits, for high interest rates and payouts of your choice.

-Benefits and features of long-term deposits
+Features and benefits of long-term fixed deposits

 - This deposit is extremely easy to start.
-The overall application process is quick and simple.
+The overall application process is quick and simple

-- These deposits feature a flexible tenor; various institutions offer you different maturity terms, depending on your needs.
+- These deposits feature a flexible tenor; various institutions offer you different maturity terms, depending on your needs

-- Financiers like Bajaj Finance offer an added loan against FD on applying for these deposits.
+- Financiers like Bajaj Finance offer an added loan against FD on applying for these deposits

 - These deposits usually have an auto-renewal feature.
-This means that the FD is immediately renewed without going through any additional formalities.
+This means that the FD is immediately renewed without going through any additional formalities

-- These deposits let you freely choose the amount that you wish to invest.
+- These deposits let you freely choose the amount that you wish to invest

-- These FDs can be used as a mode of cash anytime the need arises.
+- These FDs can be used as a mode of cash anytime the need arises

-- These FDs can be used for a range of purposes like purchasing a new vehicle or buying your loved one a gift.
+- These FDs can be used for a range of purposes like purchasing a new vehicle or buying your loved one a gift

-- If you seek to withdraw your FD, you just need to inform the bank or financial company in advance.
+- If you seek to withdraw your FD, you just need to inform the bank or financial company in advance

 Saving TDS on FD interest income